Location:

 References:

 - RM Sotheby's: Chassis #55219 sold at Pebble Beach in 2022.
-RM documents the history and, as they do, provides a nice 63-image gallery.
+RM document the history and provide a nice 63-image gallery.

 - Coachbuild: The forum offers a look at the Type 55 as it appeared with Pritchard et Demollin coachwork.